Cross-Loss Influence Functions to Explain Deep Network Representations: CONCLUSION

-\section{Conclusion}
+\section{CONCLUSION}

 We have presented an extension to influence functions for estimating sample importance in deep networks with arbitrary train and test objectives.
-Our extension allows us to explain deep network representations by revealing which training samples are most relevant to final test performance, even for tests which are unrelated to the training task, such as bias tests.
-We used this approach to explain various deep network representations, as well as to fine-tune Word2Vec models to alter the model's inherent biases.
-Our approach opens the door for greater explainability across a variety of problems, and makes the influence function more broadly available to researchers in machine learning as a tool for model and dataset interrogation.
+Our extension allows us to explain deep network representations by revealing which training samples are the most relevant to final test performance, even for tests which are unrelated to the training task, such as bias tests.
+We demonstrated this approach by explaining various deep network representations, as well as by fine-tuning Word2Vec models to alter the model's inherent biases.
+Our approach affords greater explainability across a variety of problems and makes the influence function more broadly available to researchers in machine learning as a tool for model and dataset interrogation.